BinaryMoon/wp-toolbelt/readme.txt

 == Changelog ==

-= 2.5.2 - 8th February 2020 =
+= 2.5.3 - 2nd March 2020 =
+* Add new footnotes module that appends footnotes to the bottom of post content.
 * Add a search results redirect if there's only a single result.
 * Add additional cleanup rules for more speed!
-* Only add css properties when a module is active thast supports them.
+* Only add css properties when a module is active that supports them.
+* Automatically update the spam blocker blocklist once a week.

 = 2.5.1 - 17th December 2019 =
 * Fix infinite scroll button.
 It now hides when we get to the end of the content.